View Sumitomo Corporation's Sustainability : Disclosure based on IBC Stakeholder Capitalism Metrics

 |

 1. In our new Medium-Term Management Plan "Medium-Term Management Plan 2026" which covers FY2024 through FY2026, we plan to make investments totaling 1,800 billion yen during the period of the new Medium-Term Management Plan, and we will maintain investment discipline and focus on businesses with strengths and competitive advantages in growth areas.
-For further details, please refer to [Management Policies, Business Environment and Management Challenges] on p.1 of the Annual Financial Report for FY2023.
+For further details, please refer to [Management Policies, Business Environment and Management Challenges] on p.1 of the Annual Financial Report for FY2024.
 2. Sumitomo Corporation aims to increase dividends by achieving medium and long-term earnings growth while adhering to its fundamental policy of paying shareholders a stable dividend over the long term.
-The annual dividend for FY2023 was 125 yen per share, in line with the dividend forecast announced at the time of the announcement of the third quarter financial results for FY2023 (February 5, 2024), although the profit for the year attributable to owners of the parent in FY2023 totaled 386.4 billion yen.
-As a result, the dividend payment for FY2023 was 152,738 million yen (including the amount of share repurchases: 184,803 million yen).
-With regard to the shareholder return policy for the period from the "Medium-term Management Plan 2026" that will commence in FY2024 onwards, we have comprehensively taken into consideration the improvement of core profitability through "SHIFT 2023," the ongoing strengthening of our financial base, and securing investment funds for sustainable growth, and have revised it as follows.
-Based on this policy, the annual dividends for FY2024 are planned to be 130 yen per share, an increase of 5 yen from the previous fiscal year. *Dividends to be maintained or increased |
+The annual dividend for FY2024 was 130 yen per share, in line with the dividend forecast announced at the time of the announcement of the third quarter financial results for FY2024 (February 4, 2025).
+As a result, the dividend payment for FY2024 was 157,299 million yen (including the amount of share repurchases: 207,308 million yen).
+Our shareholder return policy in the Medium-Term Management Plan 2026 and thereafter are as follows: Based on this policy, the annual dividends for FY2025 are planned to be 140 yen per share, an increase of 5 yen from the previous fiscal year. *Dividends to be maintained or increased |

 |